AntonioTorres23/OpenGL_Notes/Explanation of Arrow Pointer in C++.md

 Then we do some tests by seeing if they match the same address using the `&` character which in C++ is used for showing a variable/object's address.

 Run this part of the code and you should see that the addresses of both the num var will be the same.
-Because that's what we're doing, we're accessing that num var
+Because that's what we're doing, we're accessing that num var and displaying its addresses in memory.